 Students may carry up to five courses (to a maximum of 19 credits) per semester depending on the program of study.
-Registration limitations apply at the beginning of the Registration cycle, students will be initially limited to 17 credits with the limit being increased to 19 as of August 1.
+Registration limitations apply at the beginning of the Registration cycle, students will be initially limited to 17 credits with the limit being increased to 19 as of August 1 for the Fall semester and December 1 for the Winter semester.
 Students who seek permission for course overload should review their academic record with their program chair or academic advisor prior to registration.